Frequently Asked Questions

 - Notice time and ramp time required to respond to a DSGS event

-- Participation Report for Incentive Option 2.
+Participation Report for Participation Option 2

 - California Independent System Operator (CAISO) Resource ID(s) for all resources under the aggregator enrolled in DSGS

-- Number of end-use customers and customer class, sector, or load type of customers for each Resource ID
+- Number of end-use customers and customer class, sector, or load type of customers for each Resource ID.

 - Estimated incremental capacity not shown on any supply plan or other resource adequacy commitment

-- Participation Report for Incentive Option 3 (Reporting Template coming soon).
+Participation Report for Incentive Option 3

 Participant Report for Incentive Option 4